Mario1159/RVSCC/README.md

 cmake -Bbuild
 cmake --build build
 ```
 This will generate a `sandbox.mem` file in the `/build/fw/sandbox` folder.
-For other simualtors than verilator make sure to add the firmware it to your simulator sources and that the memory path matches the path specified in the memory module.
+For other simulators than Verilator make sure to add the firmware into your simulator sources and that the memory path matches the path specified in the memory module.

 ## Tests
 After building, tests can be runned using CMake CTest.